DhruvBhirud/portfolio/content/project/dbvplayer/index.md

   preview_only: false
   caption: ""
 ---
-Video Player made for Android based on Exo Player, Displays videos on the internal storage in folder view as well as in list format in two different activities
+Created an Android-based video player using ExoPlayer.
+The app features a dual-view system, displaying videos stored on internal storage in both folder view and list format, across two separate activities.